aminomancer/uc.css.js/README.md

 #### [Private Tabs](/JS/privateTabs.uc.js):

 Adds buttons and menu items allowing you to open a "private tab" in nearly any circumstance in which you'd be able to open a normal tab.
-Instead of opening a link in a private window, you can open it in a private _tab_.<details><summary>💬 <i><b>More details...</b></i></summary>
+Instead of opening a link in a private window, you can open it in a private _tab_.<details><summary>💬 **_More details..._**</summary>

 This started as an fx-autoconfig port of [Private Tab][] by xiaoxiaoflood.
 This will use a special container and prevent history storage, depending on user configuration.
 You can also toggle tabs back and forth between private and normal mode.
 This script adds two hotkeys: Ctrl+Alt+P to open a new private tab, and Ctrl+Alt+T to toggle private mode for the active tab.
 These hotkeys can be configured along with several other options at the top of the script file.